loteoo/hyperstatic-demo/src/app/pages/Home/home.md

 # This site is fast
+#### Very fast

-It was built using a code splitting and navigation layer on top of **Hyperapp 2.0**, then pre-rendered using a build command.
+It was built using **Hyperstatic**, a code splitting and navigation layer on top of Hyperapp 2.0, then pre-rendered using a build command.

 This *layer* is a static site generator with goals similar to [Gatsbyjs](https://www.gatsbyjs.org/), but it is simpler, lighter, faster and is for building Hyperapp based websites.